Thailand is a beautiful country that many Americans dream of exploring.

-- If you’re traveling from a country that has a problem with yellow fever, you might be asked to prove that you’ve been vaccinated against the disease.
-This list gives you an overview of all countries that have problems with yellow fever.
+- If you’re traveling from a country that has a problem with yellow fever, mainly African countries, you might be asked to prove that you’ve been vaccinated against the disease.

 Unlike other Thailand visas, you will not be charged for the visa exemption.

 If you want to stay in Thailand for more than 30 days under the visa exemption, you can extend it for another 30 days at any Immigration Office in Thailand, giving you 60 days in Thailand in total.

 The cost of this extension is 1,900 baht.

 Although you can come to Thailand with a visa exemption stamp, it doesn’t mean that you can leave and re-enter Thailand every month.
 There’s an unwritten rule that you can only come to Thailand under the visa exemption a few times per calendar year.